 Tim Davis, lead author of the paper and from the European Southern Observatory, commented: “We observed carbon monoxide molecules in the galaxy we were monitoring using the Combined Array for Research in Millimeter-wave Astronomy (CARMA) telescope.
-With its super-sharp images we were able to zoom right into the centre of the galaxy and observe the gas whizzing around the black hole.
-This gas moves at a speed which is determined by the black-hole’s mass, and the distance from it.
+With its super-sharp images, we were able to zoom right into the center of the galaxy and observe the gas whizzing around the black hole.
+This gas moves at a speed that is determined by the black hole’s mass, and the distance from it.
 By measuring the velocity of the gas at each position, we can measure the mass of the black hole.”

 The CARMA observations were rather challenging, but the new ALMA (Atacama Large Millimeter/submillimeter Array) telescope currently being built in Chile will allow this new technique to be applied more routinely to hundreds of galaxies in the nearby Universe.